conda-forge/conda-forge.github.io/src/user/introduction.rst

 -----------------------------------------

 Anyone can contribute packages to the ``conda-forge`` channel.
-You don't have to be the upstream maintainer of a package in order to contribute it to ``conda-forge``.
+You don't have to be the upstream maintainer of a package in order to contribute it to conda-forge.
 To learn how to contribute your first package read `the staging process <https://conda-forge.org/docs/maintainer/adding_pkgs.html#the-staging-process>`_.

 How can I give credit to conda-forge?
 -----------------------------------------

-If you'd like to credit ``conda-forge`` in your work, please cite our `Zenodo entry <https://doi.org/10.5281/zenodo.4774216>`_.
+If you'd like to credit conda-forge in your work, please cite our `Zenodo entry <https://doi.org/10.5281/zenodo.4774216>`_.
 This citation is

 ::